-Further good news about this humble aquatic plant came from a 2007 study published in the American Journal of Clinical Nutrition.
+The further good news about this humble aquatic plant came from a 2014 study published in the American Journal of Clinical Nutrition.
 It discovered that consuming watercress lowered DNA damage and thus the risk of cancer.
 It also made cells more resistant to future DNA damage.

 To increase the amount of watercress in your diet use its tender leaves in a salad along with raw beetroot.
 Season with sea salt and freshly ground pepper and drizzle with lemon juice and extra-virgin olive oil.
 Raw watercress goes very well with oily fish such as mackerel and always livens up a boring garden salad.

-You can also make a tasty soup out of a large handful of watercress leaves and stems, an onion and a potato.
+You can also make a tasty soup out of a large handful of watercress leaves and stems, and onion, and a potato.
 Garnish with fresh leaves and a swirl of sour cream and you have a healthy and highly nutritious salad.
 Do you use watercress in your meals?